 SAPARM fills a critical information gap by providing real-time information to pastoralists who rely on accurate reports of grazing conditions to successfully raise livestock in support of their families and communities.

 Sustainable Development Goal 6, “ensure access to water and sanitation for all”, is something that we build into our programs because it creates a foundation for communities to become healthier and more empowered.
-If you are interested in getting involved with our efforts to build a inspire a brighter, healthier future through water access, consider joining us in our annual Walk for Water.
+If you are interested in getting involved with our efforts to build a brighter, healthier future through water access, consider joining us in our annual Walk for Water.